unleashlive/slate/source/includes/_user.md

 ### Create a user

 Create new representation of Unleash User.
-This is post user registration and used only for user data management (not authentication)
+Call this only after first user login.
+Request need to be signed by credentials obtained from identity pool (Cognito user credentials)

 #### API Endpoint